chihauccisoilconte/chihauccisoilconte.github.io/3about.md

 <img src="img/about1.png" alt="Mountain View">

 <p>
 Throughout my career, I’ve collaborated with artists, foundations, and companies, contributing to a variety of creative and technical endeavors.
-I also have extensive experience in writing applications for funding, successfully securing resources for multiple projects both independently and as part of a team.
+I also have extensive experience in <b>writing applications for funding</b>, successfully securing resources for multiple projects both independently and as part of a team.
 </p>

 <p>
-My work has been featured in <b>over 500 performances and installations</b> at prestigious venues and festivals, including the CTM Festival (Germany), KIKK Festival (Belgium), the National Museum of Modern Art in Kyoto (Japan), and the Bauhaus 100 Festival.
+In the hands of the artists who commissioned it, my work has been featured in <b>over 500 performances and installations</b> at prestigious venues and festivals, including the <b>CTM Festival</b> (Germany), <b>KIKK Festival</b> (Belgium), <b>the National Museum of Modern Art in Kyoto</b> (Japan), and the <b>Bauhaus 100 Festival</b>.
 It has been showcased in 185 cities worldwide.

 </p>